Comprehensive Guide to the $3000 Senior Assistance Program

 Eligibility criteria

 Each program sets its own rules, so there is no single eligibility test.
-Most look at three things: your age (usually 60 or 65 and older), your income (often measured against the federal poverty level), and your countable resources.
-As an example, SSI requires you to be 65 or older, or blind or disabled, with countable resources under $2,000 for an individual or $3,000 for a couple.
-Food programs such as SNAP generally use a gross income limit near 185% of the federal poverty level.
-Because the thresholds differ, check each program separately rather than assuming one limit covers them all.
+Most weigh your age (usually 60 or 65 and older), your income against the federal poverty level, and your countable resources.
+SSI, for example, requires you to be 65 or older, or blind or disabled, with countable resources under $2,000 for an individual or $3,000 for a couple.
+SNAP works differently for older adults: a household with a member who is 60 or older skips the gross income test entirely and only has to meet the net income limit, which is 100 percent of the federal poverty level, with countable assets of $4,500 or less.
+Because the thresholds differ this much, check each program on its own rather than assuming one limit covers them all.

 The resource limits count assets you could convert to cash, not just money in the bank.